 The study is organised and sponsored by the University of Oxford.
-The study is primarily funded through financial support to the University of Oxford from United Kingdom Research and Innovation (UKRI) which is a UK government funded research agency.
+The study is funded through financial support to the University of Oxford from the National Institute for Health Research (NIHR), which is a UK government funded research agency.
 Neither your child's GP nor the researchers are paid for recruiting you into this study.